Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Background and context

 \section{Background and context}

-Rio de Janeiro is systematically affected by firearm violence~\cite{silvaNoMeioFogo2021,lemgruberTirosNoFuturo2022} but lacks granular data about these conflicts.
-Recent estimates calculate that approximately 20\% of Rio's metropolitan region is dominated by armed groups~\cite{hirataMapaHistoricoDos2022}.
-As these groups compete for territorial control, firearm events and armed clashes with the police intensify~\cite{canoViolenceOrganizedCrime2013}.
-Nevertheless, few official sources have information about firearm events in Rio de Janeiro.
-The Mortality Information System\footnote{\url{https://opendatasus.saude.gov.br/dataset/sim}} offers national microdata about deaths, but not all gun violence implies deaths.
-Records from police stations, which could provide detailed descriptions of events of armed violence, are not publicly available.
+Rio de Janeiro is systematically affected by firearm violence~\citep{silvaNoMeioFogo2021,lemgruberTirosNoFuturo2022}, but there are no granular official records of these events publicly available.
+The lack of microdata about gun violence events is critical and hinders academic research and society's capacity to produce evidence that informs public policy.
+The Mortality Information System offers national microdata about deaths and has been used by public security studies on lethality ~\citep{silvaNoMeioFogo2021,buenos_anuario_2023}, but not all gun violence implies deaths.
+Records from police stations, which could provide more details on events of armed violence, are not publicly available.
 The local government offers only aggregated public security metrics per month and administrative units.
-This lack of microdata about gun violence events is critical and hinders academic research and society's capacity to produce evidence that informs public policy.

-Fogo Cruzado Institute is a non-profit organization founded in 2016 out of the need for detailed data sources about shootings in Rio de Janeiro.
-The initiative was initially incubated by Amnesty International Brazil.
-It now has nearly twenty professionals distributed across four metropolitan areas.
+Fogo Cruzado is a non-governmental organization (NGO) founded in 2016 out of the need for granular data about the firearm violence cases in Rio.
+Initially incubated by Amnesty International Brazil, it now has nearly twenty professionals distributed across four metropolitan areas.
 Fogo Cruzado plays a significant role in advocacy, academic research and public awareness about gun violence.
-Internationally, it is an important data source for ACLED, the Armed Conflict Location and Event Data Project~\cite{raleighIntroducingACLEDArmed2010}, which gathers disaggregated data on political violence and protest events worldwide and has been used by academic research.
-In Brazil, Fogo Cruzado co-authored several academic reports on Rio de Janeiro's public security, including an analysis of police raids with high rates of lethality~\cite{hirataChacinasPoliciaisNo2023}, robberies~\cite{hirataRoubosProtecaoPatrimonial2019} and an extensive mapping the territorial control of armed groups in Rio de Janeiro~\cite{hirataMapaHistoricoDos2022}.
+Internationally, it is an important data source for ACLED, the Armed Conflict Location and Event Data Project~\citep{raleighIntroducingACLEDArmed2010}, which gathers disaggregated data on armed violence worldwide and has been extensively used in academic research ~\citep{bloem_covid-19_2021,piskorski_new_2020}.
+In Brazil, Fogo Cruzado co-authored several academic reports on Rio de Janeiro's public security, including an analysis of police raids with high rates of lethality~\citep{hirataChacinasPoliciaisNo2023}, robberies~\citep{hirataRoubosProtecaoPatrimonial2019} and an extensive mapping the territorial control of armed groups in Rio de Janeiro~\citep{hirataMapaHistoricoDos2022}.